 The Transport department's revenue budget increases by 13.2% to R397.9 million in the 2017/18 financial year.
-The expenditure budget decreases by 4.1 % to R1.5 billion.
+The expenditure budget decreases by 6.1 % to R1.5 billion.
+The decrease is mainly due to the centralization of communication, legal fees, grass cutting and security services.
 Below is a highlight of the programmes that are within the budget: